olcf/intro_C_workbooks/C_Play/README.md

 ```

 You should see a heart of the size you specified by giving the program the number of rows.
-Play with this code by running it with different numbers of row.
+Play with this code by running it with different numbers of rows.
 •	What part of the heart has the number of rows you chose?
 •	What character is the heart made of?